syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 {% endhighlight %}
 {% endtabs %}

-**Note:** In the previous code snippet, at least two unique properties of GridCell (row index and column index / row index and cell value / column index and cell value) should be provided to search in SfDataGrid.
+N> In the previous code snippet, at least two unique properties of GridCell (row index and column index / row index and cell value / column index and cell value) should be provided to search in SfDataGrid.

 #### Hand code for sort click operation